 Alternative A-There may be minimal disruption to the wildlife that inhabit the area.
 Disturbance may occur while the construction is being completed.
-After construction is complete and the area is reclaimed, there should be minimal impact.
+After construction is complete and the area is reclaimed there should be minimal impact.
 This project will also create more reliable water sources for wildlife in the area.
-Bird escape devices will be installed on the stock tanks.

-UNIQUE.
-ENDANGERED.
-FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES:
+9. UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES: